pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

   # 2. Explicit GET request to a non-existent page, expecting 404 and "Not Found"
   not_found_page_check:
     url: "https://example.com/nonexistent-page"
+    follow_redirects: False # Redirects are not followed by default, making this the same as the default behavior.
     method: "GET"
     status_code: 404
     search_string: "Not Found"